Diversity and Inclusion

 Like anything worth getting, this goal takes work.
 There’s much to learn and inspiration can help.
 One such story stands out to me from the Onbeing Project with Krista Tippett.
 The story covers an unlikely relationship between individuals with radical disagreement.
 Through respectful conversations over time, two very oppositional individuals developed a friendship.
 It was this friendship that undergirded the slow transition of one from a radical and violent ideology to one of greater tolerance.

 It’s a powerful story that applies to all of us if we say we believe in allowing and supporting diversity, inclusion, and even greater, a democracy.

 As we look across the divides of age, race, pay, politics, and gender ( or the voter parking lot in my hometown), we need a plan and a commitment if we’re truly going to build a deeper, more understanding connection through conversations.

 Here’s to my courageous clients who are inviting and making time for respectful conversations with people of different perspectives.
 This is a radically different approach to deepening who we are as a country, company, and community – and especially important as we approach elections and holidays.

 If making room for tough conversations is something you want to improve on, the Better Conversations Starter Guide is a helpful resource.
 It can help you plan, commit and invite a differing view into your political, work or family life that might move forward into greater understanding and possibly, friendship.

-I invite you this season and into 2020 to do your part in building capacity for greater connection and community, one risky, caring, conversation at a time.
+I invite you this season to do your part in building capacity for greater connection and community, one risky, caring, conversation at a time.